The Grand Tour: Video game

 On 15 January 2019, Amazon Game Studios released a companion video game for PlayStation 4 and Xbox One, to coincide with the third series of the programme, entitled The Grand Tour Game.
 Designed as an episodic, casual racing game, players take on a series of challenges based upon those from the series and using the same cars involved - for each new episode of the series, an episode of the game is simultaneously released with approximately 15 new challenges for the player to undertake.
 The game includes single player mode alongside local split-screen multiplayer for several of the challenges, with footage from the programme included in each episode's release.
 The presenters Clarkson, May, and Hammond provided voice-overs for the game.
 Since the game's release it has been met with mixed reviews from critics and positive reviews from fans of the show.

-The Not Very Grand Tour
+The Not Very Grand Tour and The Grand-ish Tour

-In March 2025, a series of retrospective specials was announced, which revisit moments from The Grand Tour with Hammond and May providing commentary.
-The first of four specials, titled The Glory and The Power, premiered on 18 April 2025.
-The remaining specials are set to be released throughout 2025 and 2026 under the titles A Trip Down Memory Lane, A Bit Further Down Memory Lane, and Completely Lost Down Memory Lane respectively.
+In March 2025, a series of retrospective specials was announced, which revisit moments from The Grand Tour.
+The first special was released under the show name The Not Very Grand Tour and was titled The Glory and The Power.
+It premiered on 18 April 2025, with Hammond and May providing commentary.

+The remaining three specials were released weekly in May 2026 (May 1, 8 and 15) under the show name The Grand-ish Tour, with episode titles A Trip Down Memory Lane, A Bit Further Down Memory Lane, and Completely Lost Down Memory Lane, respectively.
+The specials feature the trio on a set resembling a retirement home, a reference to Hammond's joke in the final special.